KnlnKS/Yuibot-Farm/README.md

 Project can be run with Deno or with Docker.

 ## 🦕 Running with Deno
 Have Deno installed and run the following, replacing the variables:
 `deno run --allow-net index.ts --url=$URL --auth=$AUTH`

 ## 🐳 Running with Docker
-Have Deno installed and run the following, replacing the variables:
+Have Docker installed and run the following, replacing the variables:
 `./docker-build.sh --url="$URL" --auth="$AUTH"`